Mustafanaji0413/real-estate/README.md

  ### Make An Inquiry page

-  On the Make An Inquiry page the logged in user can make an Inquiry and get in touch with the correct realtor for the listing to get more info and proceed in the process of buying a home.
-The Name and email of the user is prefilled when making a Inquiry for a better user experiance.
+  On the Make An Inquiry page the logged-in user can make an Inquiry and get in touch with the correct realtor for the listing to get more info and proceed in the process of buying a home.
+The Name and email of the user are prefilled when making an Inquiry for a better user experience.
 <p align="center">
   <img width="1100" alt="Screenshot 2023-01-05 at 20 24 53" src="https://user-images.githubusercontent.com/115544231/210863516-6a6e4f0d-b5c8-4175-aaf4-5c195fb5cb07.png">
 </p>